 The Mojave Desert is close to Los Angeles, just north of the metropolis, with Lancaster at its center.
 Drive north from Los Angeles on Interstate 5, then east on Highway 138, or take Highway 14 east to Palmdale and north to Lancaster.
 All of the Los Angeles basin airports put you within four hours of the Mojave Desert.

 The Visitor Center at Furnace Creek is the appropriate orientation start for the history and main attractions of Death Valley.
-Evening programs (760/786-2331) discuss the natural features and human story.
+Evening programs discuss the natural features and human story.

 During the westward expansion period in United States history, Death Valley was the scene of many heroic efforts, such as those of the Manly expedition.
 In 1849 William Manly was one of the first pioneers to succeed in traversing this unknown wilderness without dying of thirst.
 Stories of the Jayhawkers Trail from the Great Salt Lake in 1848 and the Darwin French Party Trail in 1860 are absorbing tales of human endurance in the midst of natural adversity.

 In Death Valley you can take ranger-guided outings to the small springs where a remarkable fish, the pupfish, manages to survive in shallow, warm, and saline water.
-The isolated flourishing of these fish is a remarkable story of adaptation.
+The isolated location of these fish is a remarkable story of adaptation.

 The lowest point in the United States lies south of Furnace Creek.
 A sign shows clearly when you are 282 feet below sea level.
 Names here sometimes have a fanciful aura, such as Devil’s Golf Course, Dante’s View, and Artist’s Drive, but they risk trivializing the landscape.